raghuram-gs/web-authentication-authorization/README.md

 The part or section of the Resource that the client needs access to (For e.g. Images or contacts or profile from Google) What kind of right he needs(For e.g. read or write access -- Not sure if this is part of scope

+With the terminologies in mind lets look at the authorization workflow again and understand the flow:

 ![](Images/AuthDetailed.png)

-## Why we need Authorization Code and Access token ?
+## Why we need both Authorization Code and Access token ?

 Can we not pass the token directly to the Client ?